DA0-DA0/docs/docs/dao-governance/proposals/proposal-approver.md

 ---
-sidebar_position: 2
+sidebar_position: 5
 ---

-# Adding a Pre-Proposal Approver
+# Adding a pre-proposal approver
 ## What is It?
 A pre-proposal approver is an assigned address that must approve proposals before they can be voted on.
 This may be useful for a DAO that expects many members with very fluid ownership, and would like to offset the risk of malicous proposals by requiring consensus from a 3rd party (quite possibly another DAO).